 Health Ways to Enjoy

-- Make a probiotic-packed smoothie by blending a banana, frozen berries and one cup of plain kefir.
+- Make a probiotic-packed smoothie by blending a banana, frozen berries with one cup of plain kefir.

 - Pour plain kefir over muesli or granola instead of milk or almond milk.